HemangJ-30/HemangJ-30/README.md

 ![Hemang's GitHub stats](https://github-readme-stats.vercel.app/api?username=yourusername&show_icons=true&theme=radical)

 ## 💞️ Let's Connect!
-Feel free to reach out to me for any collaboration or just to say hi! 😊
+- Feel free to reach out to me for any collaboration or just to say hi! 😊
+- Also do check out my repositories and give me a star! ⭐
+- THANK YOU

 <!---
 HemangJ-30/HemangJ-30 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.